 The Linden Tree Inn is the only historic inn in Bucharest that has preserved its shape exactly as it was at its origins.

 Hanul cu Tei is one of the few old Romanian inns that still exist in Bucharest Old Town.
 It was built in 1833 by Anastasie Hagi, Gheorghe Polizu and Stefan Popovici on Lipscani street.
 When it was first opened, it was known as the Inn from the great street of the Marchitans.
 At the entrance from Blanari Street, you can still see the mark of its first owners: “A.P.” and “S.P.”.
 The “Linden Tree Inn” is one of the most significant buildings for the old Romanian architecture and also one of the few places that preserve a special ambiance, defining for the ‘30s.
 Nowadays, the “Linden Tree Inn” hosts one of the biggest art galleries in Romania.
 Here you can find vintage art like furniture, paneling, tapestries and rugs, paintings, photos, albums, old documents, watches, cameras and gramophones, coins, medals, and icons.

 Hanul lui Manuc is the oldest operating hotel building in Bucharest, Romania.
 It also houses a popular restaurant, several bars, a coffee-house, and several stores, and an extensive bar.

 The restaurant is located in a historical building and serves traditional dishes and some other food.
 The place has a pleasant atmosphere in the evening and sometimes there are live performances.
 Tourists and locals simply love it, because of its welcoming and unique appearance.

 Built by an Armenian called Emanuel Mârzaian (Manuc), one of the richest and most influential merchants of his times in the Balkan region, Manuc's Inn was inaugurated about two hundred years ago, providing lodging and shelter for the caravans on their trade routes.

-Undoubtedly one of the most beautiful bookstores in the world, Cărturești Carusel opened its doors in 2015 after five years of massive re-construction of an old building.
+Undoubtedly one of the most beautiful bookstores in the world, Cărturești Carusel opened its doors in 2015 after five years of a massive reconstruction of an old building.
 Carturesti is a Romanian bookstore chain, very appreciated by its readers for the large offer of books and for the souvenirs it offers.